Dependency finder

 Exclude (-x)

-Workflows and tables can be excluded from the search using the -x option.
+Workflows and tables can be excluded from the search using the -x option which supports regular expressions.

 Graphical output (-g)